amanrathore48/smart-room-digital-twin/README.md

 To enable real-time functionality, you need to:

-1. Set up the backend from the same repository by navigating to the backend directory
+1. Set up the backend from the separate backend repository
 2. Start the backend server before using real-time features in the frontend
 3. Alternatively, use the Manual Control Panel in the frontend for testing without a backend connection